Healthcare in Vietnam

 Expats should ensure that the health insurance that they purchase covers them for treatment outside Vietnam, because many expats, as well as the wealthier Vietnamese people, prefer to travel to Bangkok or Singapore for specialist treatment and medical emergencies.

 Medicines and pharmacies in Vietnam

 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
-Pharmacies can be found on any major shopping street or mall.
+They're usually located on any major shopping street or in malls.

 Health hazards in Vietnam

 Those who take some basic precautions in Vietnam should not experience any major health risks during their stay in the country.

 It is best to avoid drinking tap water in Vietnam and buy bottled water instead.
 In most restaurants, ice is made using boiled water but expats with sensitive stomachs might want to avoid having ice in their drinks to be on the safe side.